CHAPTER 16

 10. "And the goat on which the lot ‘for Az’azel’ fell must be presented alive before YHWH to effect a covering over them, in order to be sent to Az’azel in the wilderness.

 Presented: literally, "stood up".
 The goat sent to Az’azel was not for slaughter, but a symbol that there was no longer unexpiated guilt.
 (Nachmanides) It embodied the whole concept of sin, much like the living bird that was let loose in 14:7.
 (Compare Z’kharyah 5:6-11.)
 Later tradition was to actually throw the goat off a cliff to ensure that it would not return to the camp, because apparently it sometimes did, and that would be considered a bad sign.
-But Israel is notorious for returning to the same errors.
+But this may also be a foreshadowing of YHWH's redeeming us back from haSatan, who became our owner by virtue of our having obeyed him.
+(Rom.
+6:16) At any rate it would signal to Az'azel to stay away from Israel because he had no claim on it.

 11. "Then Aharon shall bring the bull of the sin offering (which is his own), and shall make atonement for himself and his house, and he shall slaughter the bull of the sin offering which is his own.